Inside Russia’s Notorious ‘Internet Research Agency’ Troll Farm

 The trolls remained active long after the 2016 election.
 In one instance, they organized a rally to support Trump and another to oppose him - both in New York, on the same day.

-Why haven’t they been arrested?
+Why haven’t those behind the IRA been arrested?

 The US indicted - but did not prosecute - more than a dozen Russia-based men and women linked to the IRA troll factory in 2018.
 With no extradition treaty, it is unlikely the Russians will ever stand trial in the US.